Aurelian: The Roman Empire in the 270s

+Bronze bust labelled as Claudius Gothicus in the Santa Giulia Museum of Brescia (Italy).
+This bust has sometimes been identified as Aurelian.
+(Note: The collection of Brescia includes four bronze busts that have been traditionally identified as two pairs belonging to Probus and Claudius II.
+This bust (MR. 352) is sometimes identified as Aurelian.
+The other supposed bust of Claudius (MR. 353) has also been identified as Probus.
+The busts may all depict different people, however.
+It is virtually impossible to confirm their identity, as coin portraits after the 3rd century gradually lost individual features and often varied depending on the mint.)

 In 248, Emperor Philip the Arab had celebrated the millennium of the city of Rome with great and expensive ceremonies and games, and the Empire had given a tremendous proof of self-confidence.
 In the following years, the Empire had to face a huge pressure from external enemies, while, at the same time, dangerous civil wars threatened the empire from within, with usurpers weakening the strength of the state.
 Also, the economic substrate of the state, agriculture and commerce, suffered from the disruption caused by the instability.
 On top of this, an epidemic swept through the Empire around 250, greatly diminishing manpower both for the army and for agriculture.

 The end result was that the Empire could not endure the blow of the capture of Emperor Valerian in 260 by the Sassanids.
 The eastern provinces found their protectors in the rulers of the city of Palmyra, in Syria, whose autonomy grew until the formation of the Palmyrene Empire, which was successful in defending against the Sassanid threat.
 The western provinces, those facing the limes of the Rhine, seceded to form a third, autonomous state within the territories of the Roman Empire, which is now known as the Gallic Empire.

 In Rome, the Emperor was occupied with internal menaces to his power and with the defence of Italia and the Balkans.